jfeferman/SearchMDB/README.md

 1. Start the application `./start.sh`

 This will bootstrap the application architecture, install the necessary modules, and start the local instances of the application.
 Now point your browser to http://localhost:3000/.

+## Test infrastructure and running tests

+The test infrastructure is based on `jest` and `react-test-renderer`.
+Testing is wired to code and css linting configurations, such that tests will fail if there are any linting errors.

+From a terminal, the following scripts are available in the project root.

+ - `npm run test` runs all unit tests once
+ - `npm run test:watch` runs unit tests interactively (currently not functional)
+ - `npm run test:coverage` builds a test coverage report in `/coverage`.
+Open `/coverage/Icov-report/index.html` to view an html version of the generated report.

+ ## TODO and wishlist

+  - Fix interactive test runner.